Clouded leopard: In captivity

 Clouded leopards have been kept in zoos since the early 20th century.
 The international studbook was initiated in the 1970s.
 Coordinated breeding programs were started in the 1980s and encompass the European Endangered Species Programme, the Species Survival Plan, and the Indian Conservation Breeding Programme.
-As of 2014, 64 institutions keep clouded leopards.
+As of 2014, 64 institutions kept clouded leopards.

-Early captive-breeding programs involving clouded leopards were not successful, largely due to ignorance of their courtship behaviour.
+Early captive breeding programs involving clouded leopards were not successful, largely due to ignorance of their courtship behaviour.
 Males have the reputation of being aggressive towards females.
 For breeding success, it has been deemed extremely important that male and female clouded leopards are compatible.
 Introducing pairs at a young age gives them opportunities to bond and breed successfully.
 Facilities breeding clouded leopards need to provide the female with a secluded, off-exhibit area.
 There has been some recent captive breeding success using artificial insemination with cubs successfully born in 1992, 2015 and 2017.

 A study on morbidity and mortality rate of 271 captive clouded leopards across 44 zoos in Europe, Asia and Australia showed that 17% of them died because of respiratory disease, 12% due to maternal neglect and starvation, 10% from generalized infectious disease, 10% from digestive diseases, and 10% from trauma.

 In March 2011, two breeding females at the Nashville Zoo at Grassmere gave birth to three cubs, which were raised by zookeepers.
 Each cub weighed 0.5 lb.
 In June 2011, two cubs were born at the Point Defiance Zoo & Aquarium.
 The breeding pair was brought from the Khao Kheow Open Zoo in Thailand in an ongoing education and research exchange program.
 Four cubs were born at Nashville Zoo in 2012.
 In May 2015, four cubs were born in Point Defiance Zoo & Aquarium.